-Although the VOA Dot is burned into agency video as it is being recorded, it is preferable that all video pieces -- whether they are produced by Central News or a language service - should note in the DaletPlus Asset Management Form the time segments where AFP, AP and Reuters video are used.
+- Although the VOA Dot is burned into agency video as it is being recorded, it is preferable that all video pieces -- whether they are produced by the News Center or a Language Service should note in the DaletPlus Asset Management Form the time segments where ABC NewsOne, AFP, AP and Reuters video are used.
 That is our way of tracking/crediting them for the usage, and for the Senior Archivists to know whether the material is worth keeping.
 (Also see Domestic Dissemination of VOA Programming, p.
-62)
+67 and The VOA Dot, p.
+69) - Verbal credit to the news agencies is not required for video reports, unless the video is exclusive and is noted as such in the script.

+(Also see Crediting Other Sources, p.
+27)